colinarticulate/pronounce-experimental/README.md

 #Change it to "~/wherever/is/my-audios-folder"
 dir_target=os.path.join(home,"wherever","is","my-audio-folder")
 ```
-4. if you want to build test_pronounce with the tag "testCase", you must change the path in testCasing.go line 134:
+4. if you want to build test_pronounce with the tag "testCase", you must change the variable 'outfolder' with the correct path to your audios folder (test harness) in testCasing.go line 134:
 ```
 func testCaseIt(name string, result []result, hmm string) {
 	outfolder := "/home/dbarbera/Repositories/test_pronounce/audio_clips/"